Madivoli/Superstore-Performance-Customer-and-Product-Analysis/README.md

     FROM rfm_scores
     ORDER BY Monetary DESC, Recency ASC;

-**Interpretation:** All customers have a recency score of 2, indicating that no one has made a purchase recently, which is a significant concern.
+**Key Insight:** *All customers have a recency score of 2, indicating that no one has made a purchase recently, which is a significant concern.
 The last order was placed 365 days ago.
 The frequency score ranges from 1 to 4, with a higher score indicating more recent orders.
 The monetary score ranges from 1 to 5, with a higher score indicating greater spending.
-All customers are categorised as "At Risk" due to their low R Score.
+All customers are categorised as "At Risk" due to their low R Score.*

 -- What patterns distinguish high-value customers?